elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Initial Complete D.md

 **2. Protocol for the Refusal to Participate**
 This can be deeply painful: one spouse is willing, and the other refuses to engage with sincerity.
 If this happens, the willing spouse's role is not to force, cajole, or shame their partner into participation.
 You cannot compel a change of heart.
 Your role is to recognize this refusal not as a rejection of you, but as critical information about the state of the covenant.

 Your duty then becomes twofold.
 First, you make sincere dua for your spouse's heart to be softened.
 Second, you embody the principles of the covenant unilaterally.
 You continue to strive for *Fadl*, you uphold *Adl*, and you work on your own relationship with Allah.
-Your consistent *Ihsan* may, by Allah's will, become the invitation that opens their heart.
-If the refusal persists, it is a sign of a deeper issue that may require seeking counsel from a trusted scholar or elder.
+Your consistent *Ihsan* may, by Allah's will, become the invitation that opens their heart. ==If the refusal persists, it is a sign of a deeper issue that may require seeking counsel from a trusted scholar or elder.==

 **3. Protocol for the Impasse**
 You may find that you are both willing but cannot agree on a shared goal in Part C. Do not let the perfect be the enemy of the good.
 The goal of this step is not to solve every problem in your marriage.
 It is to find a single point of unity to build upon.